wrightben/math/Statistics - General/monty-hall.md

 The best strategy is to choose a door and then claim the other person's two doors with the second choice.

 Whatever one believes, the second choice has odds of either 1:1 or 1:2.
 Both are consistent with the suggested strategy.
 Choosing the other person's door is always sensible.

+## Explanation

+Just 3 events can happen initially, because there are just 3 doors.
+The confusing part happens when a door is removed.